asyncapi/website/pages/blog/creating-consistency-announcing-asyncapi-spectral-together.md

 **Step four:**

-Now that we have a basic rule, we can insert it into the ruleset we previously created
+Now that we have a basic rule, we can insert it into the ruleset we previously created:

 ```json
 {